-Join Uli Staiger for an in-depth discussion in this video Adding sunbeams, part of Photoshop Artist in Action: Uli Staiger's Airship.
+Join Uli Staiger for an in-depth discussion in this video Adding sunbeams, part of Digital Painting in Photoshop: Airship.

 In this movie, I want to show you how we build the sun rays because if we have a sun on the sky of course, we also need the rays of the sun.
 I want to show you this in two different methods.
 There are two methods I want to use.
 The first one is a pure Photoshop method.
 It works just with Photoshop brush tips.
 And the second one is another one where I want to use Another File.
 Okay, so we start with the Photoshop method.